Russia plans coronavirus vaccination program from October | DW | 01.08.2020

-The speed at which Russia is moving to roll out its first potential vaccine has sparked concerns whether Moscow prioritizes national prestige over health and safety.
+The speed at which Russia plans to roll out its first potential vaccine has sparked concerns over whether Moscow prioritizes national prestige over health and safety.
 Russia hopes the vaccine will be launched by October.

 Russian health authorities are preparing a mass vaccination campaign to fight the coronavirus for October, local news agencies reported on Saturday.

-"We plan wider vaccinations for October," Murashko said, adding that doctors and teachers would be the first to be vaccinated.
+"We plan wider vaccinations for October," Murashko said, adding that doctors and teachers would be the first to be treated.

 Murashko said 800 people would take part in stage three trials, and at the same time production would begin, resulting in "large-scale production and large-scale application."